 Hi All,

-Requesting the seniors to advise on below matter - One of our employees has resigned since he got another offer and he has requested to negotiate the current notice period of 60 days to 30 days or else he was willing to compensate the notice period amount.
-Under the current critical circumstance of the team, we were unable to approve the request and now he has decided to quit during the notice period, leading to termination.
-What actions (including legal) should we take in this matter further.
+Requesting the seniors to advise on the below matter - One of our employees has resigned as he received another offer.
+He has requested to negotiate the current notice period of 60 days to 30 days, or else he is willing to compensate for the notice period amount.
+Due to the current critical circumstances of the team, we were unable to approve the request.
+Now, he has decided to quit during the notice period, leading to termination.
+What actions (including legal) should we take in this matter further?
 Please suggest.

 Thanks & Regards,